SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/create.md

 **Sale type**: Sale to new customer
 **Stage**: First meeting
 **Name** of document: Meeting confirmation
-**Purpose of this sales step**: Send an email with meeting confirmation and date/time to all participants for the first meeting.
+**Purpose of this sales step**: Send an email with meeting confirmation and date/time to all attendees for the first meeting.
 **Template**: Email
 **Default subject**: Meeting confirmation (first meeting)